prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 Any individual or companies interested in sponsoring the monthly event are welcome.
 Please contact Satish Talim at satish [at] joshsoftware.com

+So far, JoshSoftware Pvt.
+Ltd., Pune and Qwinix Technologies, Denver have agreed to support the challenge.
+More to follow soon.

 **Winner Interviews**

 After a winner wins the monthly challenge, he/she would be interviewed here.